Fappening 2.0 Continues: Sienna Miller, Kelly Rohrbach & UFC Stars Reportedly Hacked, Naked Photos Leak

 According to The Sun, Sienna Miller was recently targeted by hackers and allegedly had nude topless photos leak online as part of the Fappening 2.0, named after the original Fappening that saw several female celebrities have their iCloud accounts hacked into in 2014.

-The site reported that topless photos of the actress found there way onto the internet and had left Miller “devastated,” though Sienna has not officially confirmed the nude photos are of her.
+The site reported that topless photos of the actress found their way onto the internet and had left Miller “devastated,” though Sienna has not officially confirmed the nude photos are of her.

-“Sienna will be devastated these pictures said to be of her fooling around have been put online by some weirdo,” a source close to Miller told The Sun of the latest naked photo hack, which comes just weeks after the slew of other female stars were hacked as part of the seemingly never ending Fappening 2.0 phenomenon.
+“Sienna will be devastated these pictures said to be of her fooling around have been put online by some weirdo,” a source close to Miller told The Sun of the latest naked photo hack, which comes just weeks after the slew of other female stars were hacked as part of the seemingly never-ending Fappening 2.0 phenomenon.

-Sienna’s alleged topless photo leak came amid a number of other female stars being attacked by the hacker or hackers, as the outlet is also reporting that Baywatch actress Kelly Rohrbach has also had private pictures stolen and posted online shortly after Sienna’s topless photo drama.
+Sienna’s alleged topless photo leak came amid many other female stars being attacked by the hacker or hackers, as the outlet is also reporting that Baywatch actress Kelly Rohrbach has also had private pictures stolen and posted online shortly after Sienna’s topless photo drama.

 The site claimed that Kelly was not completely naked in the photos, but alleged that the images show the up and coming actress posing in her red swimsuit from the upcoming movie while others allegedly feature her wearing nothing but lingerie.